Alexandra Eames: Career

 Eames entered the police academy in 1993.
 Eames' role model, Senator Maureen Pagolis, spoke at her graduation from the academy.
-Before joining Major Case, Eames was with Vice for five years.
+Before joining major case, Eames was with vice unit for five years.
 For two years of that time, she was stationed in Chelsea.
 Her badge number is 5798.
 On one occasion when she is shown in uniform, she is wearing the American flag and citation bars for years of service, Excellent Police Duty, Meritorious Police Duty, and pistol proficiency.
 On another, she has a button with the World Trade Center's likeness and a unit citation bar, with the flag and the duty bars.

 In Law & Order: Criminal Intent

-In Law & Order: Criminal Intent, Eames is a police detective with Manhattan's Major Case Squad (MCS).
-While stationed in MCS, Eames is partnered with Detective Robert Goren and is the senior partner of the two.
+In Law & Order: Criminal Intent, Eames is a police detective with Manhattan's major case squad.
+While stationed there, Eames is partnered with Detective Robert Goren and is the senior partner of the two.

 In the season six premiere, Eames is kidnapped and tortured by Jo Gage (Martha Plimpton), the daughter of Dr. Declan Gage (John Glover), Goren's mentor.
 She rescues herself.
-She returns to duty but starts seeing a therapist to cope with the trauma of her ordeal.
+She returns to duty but starts seeing a therapist to cope with the psychological trauma of her ordeal.

 At the end of season six, Eames works a case with Detective Megan Wheeler (Julianne Nicholson) that has ties to Goren's nemesis, Nicole Wallace (Olivia d'Abo).
 Eames also begins partnering with Detective Zack Nichols (Jeff Goldblum) in the season eight episode "Major Case" after Wheeler, Nichols' regular partner, goes into labor.

 In the Season 9 premiere "Loyalty," she and Goren are pulled off a pair of homicides by Capt.
 Danny Ross (Eric Bogosian), who they do not realize has been working undercover for the FBI on a case involving one of the victims.
 When Ross is subsequently murdered, Goren and Eames team up with Nichols and Serena Stevens (Saffron Burrows) to find his killer, only to be stonewalled by the FBI.
 Goren soon gets into a physical altercation with the prime suspect, leading to his suspension and Eames' decision to help him covertly with his side investigation.